- Competitive exchange rates

 In some circumstances, a provider will limit the amount of money you can transfer to any one person or account.

 Providers may also limit how much you can send by the transfer method you select.
-For example, while an online transfer might be limited $5,000, you might be able to send a larger amount by visiting the nearest branch to place the transfer in person.
+For example, if an online transfer is limited to $5,000, you might be able to send a larger amount by visiting the nearest branch to place the transfer in person.

 By comparing transfer limits along with a range of other features, you can find an international money transfer provider that offers an affordable and convenient way to meet your specific needs when sending money overseas.